 What will happen on my sample collection appointment?

-Participants will fill out paperwork, pay for the test, a trained collector will take pictures, make copies of identification documents (only for legal cases), non legal or informational cases does not required copy of identification, but a release from the mother to collect the child samples, a buccal swab from each individual will be collected and place in separate envelopes and sealed at the presence of the dono(s).
+Participants will fill out paperwork, pay for the test, a trained collector will take pictures, make copies of identification documents (only for legal cases), non legal or informational cases does not required copy of identification, a buccal swab from each individual will be collected and place in separate envelopes and sealed at the presence of the dono(s).

 What should I bring to the appointment?